Maz5710/NewsAPI/README.md

 # News API and Profile Project

-Disclaimer
+## Disclaimer
-The logos and images in this project are the property of theGNews and the profile imgae and information belongs to Marian Arnot .
+The images in this project are the property of the GNews and the profile image and information belongs to Marian Arnot .
 All images have been used for academic purposes only, while studying at Yoobee College.
 This is not a commercial website and this project code is the property of Marian Arnot.

-Assingment
+## Assingment
 This was an introduction to using API, pulling in news articles from GNews.

 Filter and search functions were incorporated using JavaScript.